-The highlight of visiting Tokaj is winery visits.
-You get to meet winemakers who're passionate, dedicated, and opinionated about their craft.
-And, of course, you get to taste some of the best wines of the region.
-Tokaj has hundreds of wineries, both family businesses and corporate-owned massive operations.
-The list below, which is based on my personal visits, includes both types (and only those that accept visitors).
-Not all winemakers speak perfect English, but most of them are able to convey what makes their wines special.
+No doubt, the highlight of Tokaj is winery visits: You get to meet passionate winemakers and taste excellent wines.
+Tokaj has hundreds of wineries, both family businesses and corporate-owned massive operations; the list below, which is based on my personal visits, includes both types (and only those that accept visitors).
+Note that not all winemakers speak perfect English, but most of them are conversational.

 A few things to keep in mind

 Try booking a tasting as far in advance as possible.